Sunshine After the Rain

 "Sunshine After the Rain" is a song originally written and recorded by Ellie Greenwich in 1968, titled as "The Sunshine After the Rain" and released on her album Composes, Produces and Sings.
-It was covered by Elkie Brooks in 1977 and Berri in 1994.
+It was covered by Elkie Brooks in 1977 and interpolated by Berri in 1994.

 Elkie Brooks version

 Brooks' version was released as a single in 1977 and reached number 10 on the UK Singles Chart.
 The song appears as the fourth track on her 1977 album Two Days Away.